-At any time if you want to edit or add anything to this document, I would greatly appreciate it and, of course, give you attribution.
-Based on a foundation of using Hubspot's marketing and sales technologies, processes, tools, and metrics, my Sales course, and therefore this ebook, follow the same requirements and rigors of my highly acclaimed Marketing course.
+Based on a foundation of using Hubspot's marketing and sales technologies, processes, tools, and metrics, my Tufts Science of Sales course, and therefore this ebook, follow the same requirements and rigors of my highly acclaimed Marketing course.

-- The "teaching content" is wrapped around six projects from real companies - The end-of-semester deliverable is a fully developed tactical sales plan - The companies come from a purposefully broad cross-section of industries - They range from tiny startups to large public corporations - The majority of the businesses have annual revenue between \$1m and \$50m. - 40% of the course grade is decided by the senior management of the host company
+- The "teaching content" is based on six sales plan projects from real companies. - The end-of-semester deliverable is a fully developed tactical sales plan and playbook. - The companies come from a purposefully broad cross-section of industries. - They range from tiny startups to large public corporations. - The majority of the businesses have annual revenue between \$1m and \$100m. - 40% of the course grade is decided by the senior management of the host company. - I can guarantee jobs for my "A" level alums who put in the work.

-By the way, if you're interested in participating in either the Sales or the Marketing course, just connect with me, and I'll send you an example of a recent syllabus and the instructions as to how to apply.
+By the way, if you're interested in participating in either the Sales or the Marketing course, just connect with me, and I'll send you an example of a recent syllabus and instructions as to how to apply.